lightpoichich/baserow/docs/runbooks/migrate-from-user-tables-database.md

 ## Steps to Rollback

 1. Simply down-grade your version of Baserow to the previous version.
-1. If you successfully ran the `copy_tables --actually-run` command above your default Baserow database will now have a copy of all the user tables.
+1. If you successfully ran the `copy_tables` command above your default Baserow database will now have a copy of all the user tables.
 Before attempting to migrate again you need to delete these copied tables otherwise when you come to repeat the command it will not overwrite the copies with potential new user table